ionic-team/ionic-portals/website/docs/appflow/web/self-hosted.md

 Much of the self-hosted live update process is completed within your CI/CD infrastructure, with Appflow and a live update plugin managing the deployments of live updates.

-Beginning in your CI/CD system, a web build is performed.
+Starting in your CI/CD system, a web build is performed.
 The web build is packaged up into a live update bundle and signed with a private key using the Appflow CLI.
 Next, the live update is uploaded to your storage provider of choice.
 Then, the live update is registered with Appflow so it knows that a new live update is available.
-Various metadata is shared with Appflow such as the web URL of the live update.
+Various metadata, such as the web URL of the live update, is shared with Appflow.
 Finally, the live update can be deployed immediately if desired using the Appflow CLI.

 Customers can choose to deploy the live update at a later time using the Appflow web UI or the Appflow CLI.
 Within Appflow, the same capabilities of the classic live update solution are available, including viewing the complete list of live updates, the ability to set native versioning restrictions, and even rollback to previous live updates.

 When an app user reopens your mobile app, the live update plugin calls back to Appflow to see if a new live update is available.
-If it is, it is downloaded to the device.
+If it is, then it is downloaded to the device.
 Using a public key embedded in the app, the live update bundle is verified.
 If the contents are successfully verified, the live update is applied to the mobile app.
 The next time the user opens the app they will see the new live update changes.

 ## App Setup